-During the past two years the VRFA Fire Marshal's Office has dedicated staff time to evaluating, revising and creating policies and standard operating procedures with the goal of refining and improving internal processes to further reduce community risk.
-One of the key areas of focus is the Community Risk Reduction Inspection (RRI) program.
+In 2018 VRFA Fire Marshal's Office has dedicated staff time to evaluating, revising, and creating policies and standard operating procedures with the goal of refining and improving internal processes to further reduce community risk.
+One of the key areas of focus is the Inspection program.
 With over 4,600 assigned building inspections in the response area, and only two full-time certified inspectors, the VRFA FMO recognized that the inspection program was not sustainable in its current form.
-Revising the RRI program from a GIS-based process to a risk / mitigation based process seemed to be a feasible solution.
+Revising the Inspection program from a GIS-based process to a risk / mitigation-based process seemed to be a feasible solution.

-The goal of the new risk/mitigation inspection program is to focus on the highest hazard occupancies (maximum and high hazard) with certified inspectors (one / two-year rotation) and use additional resources to complete inspections (three / four-year rotation) on the less hazardous occupancies (moderate and low-hazard).
-The maximum hazard occupancies (N=523 inspections) will be inspected each year, high hazard occupancies (N=2607 inspections) inspected every two years, moderate hazard occupancies (N=927 inspections) inspected every three years, and low hazard occupancies (N=563 inspections) inspected every four years.
+The goal of the inspection program is to focus on the highest hazard occupancies (maximum and high hazard) with certified inspectors (one / two-year rotation) and use additional resources to complete inspections (three / four-year rotation) on the less hazardous occupancies (moderate and low hazard).
+The maximum hazard occupancies (N=523 inspections) will be inspected each year, high hazard occupancies (N=2607 inspections) inspected every two years, moderate hazard occupancies (N=563 inspections) inspected every four years.

 NFPA 1730 provides a formula to calculate employees' available hours and inspection completion capabilities, using this formula it is estimated that certified fire inspectors can complete N=600 inspections annually.
 With the addition of the company-level inspection program, a single engine company, while concurrently completing all other assigned duties, can complete N=60 inspections annually in their response zone.
 This calculation, when multiplied by the number of on-duty resources each day, equals N=1,200 inspections per year.
-This program will ensure that approximately N=2,400 inspections will be completed annually and that the risk mitigation inspection program will exceed the current RRI program goal of N=2,292 yearly inspections.
+This program will ensure that approximately N=2,400 inspections will be completed annually and that the risk mitigation inspection program will exceed the current inspection program goal of N=2,292 yearly inspections.

-During the first year (2018), risk and mitigation measures were identified by reviewing the risk / mitigation models in different industries and determining which model best followed the NFPA guidelines.
+During the first year, risk and mitigation measures were identified by reviewing the risk / mitigation models in different industries and determining which model best followed the NFPA guidelines.
 That same year, the VRFA implemented a "company level" inspection program.
 This program was implemented for two fundamental reasons: to provide firefighters with the opportunity to gain more familiarity with buildings in their response zones and to improve the frequency of inspection in low / moderate-hazard occupancies.
 In addition, an emphasis was placed on data collection to identify operational permits correctly.
-The improved data collection process is being used to formulate risk / mitigation scores for the RRI program.
+The improved data collection process is being used to formulate risk / mitigation scores for the inspection program.
 This new program also allowed certified inspectors to focus their time on the high / maximum-hazard occupancies identifying sprinkler systems, alarm systems, occupancy types, and occupancy use.

-During the second year of the CRRP (2019), the FMO is focusing on continuing to improve data collection and formula adaptation to meet the needs for each risk and mitigation factor, those factors that are weighted to meet the specific needs of the communities served.
+During the second year of the inspection program, the FMO focused on continuing to improve data collection and formula adaptation to meet the needs for each risk and mitigation factor, those factors that are weighted to meet the specific needs of the communities served.
 The VRFA FMO has identified four risk and four mitigation measures to categorize occupancies.
 As mentioned in section IV above, the risk measures included in the Structural Assessment are ignitability, combustibility, danger level, and defined hazards (target hazards, critical facilities, and operational permits).
 The mitigation measures include fire alarm presence, fire sprinkler presence, fire resistive indicators (type I or II construction and exposure status) and Washington Survey & Rating Bureau scores.